rabbilbhuiyan/cloud-log-analytics-NLP/README.md

 The aim is to develop machine learning model in classifying and predicting the error log messages so that the server system can automatically detect the anomalies.

-For full view please visit the PDFs - [SummerProject_LogAnalytics_report.pdf](https://github.com/rabbilbhuiyan/cloud-log-analytics-NLP/files/7696994/SummerProject_LogAnalytics_report.pdf)
+For full view please visit the PDFs - [SummerProject_LogAnalytics_report.pdf](https://github.com/rabbilbhuiyan/cloud-log-analytics-NLP/files/7696994/SummerProject_LogAnalytics_report.pdf) and [SummerProject_LogAnalytics_presentation.pdf](https://github.com/rabbilbhuiyan/cloud-log-analytics-NLP/files/7697001/SummerProject_LogAnalytics_presentation.pdf)

 To see Rabbil Bhuiyan's jupyter notebook work visit this link -